-Before starting therapy, patients will undergo a preliminary stool test to measure gastrointestinal microbiota DNA and detect pathogens (i.e., bacteria, parasites, and viruses) that may be disturbing the body’s normal microbial balance, as well as indicators for digestion, absorption, inflammation, and immune function.
-To do this, C.A.T. staff will send out a lab test kit with precise instructions for collecting and submitting the stool sample.
+After analyzing the information and establishing a course of action, patients will undergo a preliminary stool test to measure gastrointestinal microbiota DNA and detect pathogens (i.e., bacteria, parasites, and viruses) that may be disturbing the body’s normal microbial balance, as well as indicators for digestion, absorption, inflammation, and immune function.
+To do this, C.A.T. staff will send out a laboratory test kit with precise instructions for collecting and submitting the stool sample.

 Upon completing the preliminary testing and after submitting the questionnaire, the patient will be invited to the C.A.T.
 Center in Israel for a series of broad-spectrum laboratory tests.
 Alternatively, laboratory test kits can be delivered to the patient.